 Accelerated Master of Education (MEd) Degree

 As an education professional, the pursuits of lifelong learning and career advancement often intertwine.
 After earning your initial license and teaching in a classroom setting, you prepare for the next level and gain new skills to improve learning outcomes among your students.
 Although districts may offer enrichment opportunities, higher-level licenses or renewal may require an advanced degree or course sequence.
-As well, endorsements expand your teaching specialties for subjects and student populations.
+As well, endorsements expand your teaching specialties for specific subjects and student populations.

 At WPU, we designed the accelerated MEd with your goals in mind.
 Between the core curriculum and tracks based on Special Education (SPED), English Speakers of Other Languages (ESOL), and Reading Interventionist endorsements, the program: